barbazul/1kfa/mod_guide_player.md

 A GM only calls for a flip when the situation is uncertain or risky for the character.
 If the outcome is certain, the GM may just narrate what happens.
-Or they may ask you some clarifying questions.
+Or they may ask clarifying questions.

 This game is a conversation between people, so there is variability in how it plays out.
 Different GMs will draw their line of certainty at